pavethira21/projects/README.md

 # example repo
-this is a sample repo
+this is a sample repository
 this is a markdown file
 why is this not working
+finally figured it out